-Voice of America contributed to this story.
-Credit: Voice of America dilemma (noun) a situation in which a difficult choice must be madefroth (noun) a layer of bubblesinnovative (adjective) imaginative and creative
+Credit: Voice of America

+dilemma (noun) a situation in which a difficult choice must be made froth (noun) a layer of bubbles innovative (adjective) imaginative and creative
-Optional additions to bubble tea such as almond jelly, pudding, chia seeds, and red beans are called "toppings" even though they typically sink to the bottom of the drink.

-^(B) Bubble tea, a sweet beverage typically made from tea, milk, ice, and tapioca pearls, was invented in Taiwan in the 1980s but has now spread to the United States and other places.

-© One of the characteristics of bubble tea that people find so appealing is that they can customize the drink to their own tastes, with some shops offering more than a hundred flavors and styles.

-Deal The "bubbles" in bubble tea could refer to balls of sweetened black tapioca, a chewy food made from the root of a tropical plant, or to the froth that forms when the drink is shaken and mixed.
+- Optional additions to bubble tea such as almond jelly, pudding, chia seeds, and red beans are called "toppings" even though they typically sink to the bottom of the drink. - Bubble tea, a sweet beverage typically made from tea, milk, ice, and tapioca pearls, was invented in Taiwan in the 1980s but has now spread to the United States and other places. - © One of the characteristics of bubble tea that people find so appealing is that they can customize the drink to their own tastes, with some shops offering more than a hundred flavors and styles. - De The "bubbles" in bubble tea could refer to balls of sweetened black tapioca, a chewy food made from the root of a tropical plant, or to the froth that forms when the drink is shaken and mixed.

+Question 2

-Which is the closest synonym for the word innovative, as it is used in the Article?
+Which is the closest synonym for the word innovative , as it is used in the Article?

-- (A) Mellow
+Mellow

-- ^B Cooperative
+B Cooperative

-- © Impractical
+© Impractical

-- D Inspired
+(D) Inspired

+Question 3

 Look at the events below.
-Which of these must have happened second?
+Which of these must have happened second ?

 This question asks about when events happened.
 It does not ask where in the Article the events appear.
 Look back at the Article for clues, such as dates.

-- I Tapioca, a food made from the root of a tropical plant, was used to make desserts in Taiwan. - ^(B) A combination drink and snack made by adding ice and tapioca pearls to milk tea became a hit in Taiwan. - © Bubble tea shops opened in parts of the United States where there were a lot of Taiwanese immigrants. - D The popularity of bubble tea spread in the United States and other countries around the world.
+A Tapioca, a food made from the root of a tropical plant, was used to make desserts in Taiwan.

+B A combination drink and snack made by adding ice and tapioca pearls to milk tea became a hit in Taiwan.

+© Bubble tea shops opened in parts of the United States where there were a lot of Taiwanese immigrants.

+1 The popularity of bubble tea spread in the United States and other countries around the world.

+Question 4

+Which of these is a statement of opinion?

-Bubble tea shops are very popular in Southern California with high school and college students, who visit them to hang out, play games, or study.
+A Bubble tea shops are very popular in Southern California with high school and college students, who visit

+them to hang out, play games, or study.

-[®] In the 1980s, tapioca desserts and milk tea, a drink made by combining milk with tea, were both popular in Taiwan.
+B In the 1980s, tapioca desserts and milk tea, a drink made by combining milk with tea, were both popular in

+Taiwan.

-© Exactly who invented bubble tea is a subject of controversy because different cities and people have claimed the credit.
+© Exactly who invented bubble tea is a subject of controversy because different cities and people have

+claimed the credit.

-D Bubble tea toppings like almond jelly and pudding are tastier than toppings like chia seeds and red beans because they are sweeter.
+(b) Bubble tea toppings like almond jelly and pudding are tastier than toppings like chia seeds and red beans

+because they are sweeter.

+Question 5

 Suppose Rosa wants to find out about bubble tea shops in the United States.
-She would find most of her information .
+She would find most of her

+information

-- In a chapter about the United States in a world atlas - ^(B) In an encyclopedia, under the entry for "bubble tea" - © In a food science textbook that gives nutritional data for tapioca - D In an article entitled "Bubble Tea Takes America by Storm"
+In a chapter about the United States in a world atlas

+(B) In an encyclopedia, under the entry for "bubble tea"

+© In a food science textbook that gives nutritional data for tapioca before.

+D In an article entitled "Bubble Tea Takes America by Storm"